Charles Udomsaph

 Teaching Professor

-Charles Udomsaph is a Teaching Professor in the Walsh School of Foreign Service at Georgetown University.
-He teaches the statistics and econometrics sequence for the Global Human Development Program, as well as a Stata practicum for undergraduates.
-Since 2003, Professor Udomsaph has worked as a consultant for the World Bank, most recently with the Africa and the Middle East and North Africa regions.
-Completed projects range from the implementation of enterprise surveys in Southeast Asia to capacity building in Jordan and Rwanda.
-His current research focuses on private sector development in Africa and West Asia, specifically the quantitative assessment of firm-level technological capabilities and its impact on job creation and total factor productivity in conflict-affected municipalities.
-He is a graduate of Georgetown University’s BSFS/MSFS program and holds a PhD in Economics from the University of California, Berkeley.
+Charles Udomsaph is a Teaching Professor in the Walsh School of Foreign Service at Georgetown University, where he teaches statistics and econometrics for the Global Human Development Program and leads a Stata practicum for undergraduates.
+Since 2003, he has served as a consultant for the World Bank, working on projects across Africa and the Middle East and North Africa regions.
+His experience spans enterprise survey implementation in Southeast Asia to capacity-building initiatives in Rwanda and Jordan.
+His current research develops a novel methodology to measure AI adoption internationally at scale and examines how conflict affects innovation and job creation in Africa and West Asia.
+Professor Udomsaph earned both his BSFS and MSFS degrees from Georgetown University and holds a PhD in Economics from the University of California, Berkeley.